 The good news is, satisfied customers will remember you, on their own, the next time they have a need for your services.
-Even better, when they come back, they’ll often be ready to invest in bigger projects.
+Even better, when they come back, they’ll often be ready to invest in bigger projects or recommend you to their friend, that is why the value of repeat customers is even higher than it might seem.
 This in turn gives them what in marketing is called higher customer lifetime value.

 The question then is, how can you get customers to come back?

 If you’re wondering how to get customers to come back, you’re not alone.
 Repeat business, known as customer retention, has grown to become a discipline of its own.
 While many large companies will hire customer retention managers, or entire teams, to build long-term relationships with customers, there are plenty of things you can do on your own to help get customers coming back.